MSN in Nursing Administration

 Admission to this program requires an unencumbered license to practice as a Registered Nurse (RN) in the United States.
 All students must maintain this licensure throughout the program of study.

-Students must have graduated with a Bachelor of Science in Nursing (BSN) degree from a regionally accredited institution.
+Students must have graduated with a Bachelor of Science in Nursing (BSN) degree from an institutionally accredited institution.
 A cumulative grade point average (CGPA) of 3.0 for the last 90 quarter (60 semester) hours of study undertaken for full acceptance into the program.

 Prior to starting the nursing program all applicants must submit an unofficial or official copy of college transcript from their BSN degree for review.
 Applicants to the Master of Science in Nursing degree program who meet all general admission requirements, but who have a CGPA for the BSN degree between 2.75 to 2.99 for the last 90 quarter (60 semester) hours of study, may be granted provisional admission.
 Students must successfully complete their first two MSN courses with a minimum of 3.0 GPA to be granted full admission to the nursing program or be administratively withdrawn.